rubrikinc/terraform-aws-rubrik-cloudon/README.md

 Terraform module that adds Cloud Compute Settings to an existing archive location.
 The following steps are completed by the module:

-* Create a new IAM Policy with the correct permissions for CloudOn and attach it to the specified user.
+- Create a new IAM Role with the correct permissions for CloudOn to use the AWS VMImport service.
-* Configures Cloud Compute Settings on Rubrik cluster.

 ## Documentation